chantelmariediaz/Controversial-Figures-with-Twitter-API/README.md

 # Twitter-API - Controversial Tweets from Political-Oriented Figures
-Using Twitter API and Python To Analyze Tweets from:
+Using Twitter API and Python To Find Similarities in Tweets from:

 Donald Trump